Niketkumardheeryan/ML-CaPsule/Data Filling and Cleaning Techniques/README.md

 # Data Filling and Cleaning Techniques
-Note : For method 7 & 8 you can use the train.csv file provided int the folder for implementation
+Note : For method 7 & 8 you can use the train.csv file provided in the folder for implementation

 1. Dropping Row/Column -> Having more than 15% or 20% missing data <br>
 2. Measure Central Tendency -> Mean/Median <br>